iifl-logo

 COMMITTEES OF THE BOARD

-Currently, the Company has 4 (four) Board level Committees: Audit Committee (‘AC), Nomination and Remuneration Committee (‘NRC), Stakeholders Relationship Committee (‘SRC) and Corporate Social Responsibility Committee (‘CSR).
-The detailed composition of the above committees, as on March 31,2024, are disclosed in Corporate Governance Report, which forms part of this Annual Report.
+Currently, the Company has 4 (four) Board level Committees: Audit Committee (‘AC), Nomination and Remuneration Committee (‘NRC), Stakeholders Relationship Committee (‘SRC) and Corporate Social Responsibility Committee (‘CSRC).
+The detailed composition of such committees, as on March 31, 2025, are disclosed in the Corporate Governance Report, which forms part of the Annual Report.

 MEETINGS OF THE BOARD AND ITS COMMITTEES